-- 1. The Olentangy Heritage Corridor includes land in the Olentangy River valley, providing for a few remaining small farms, open space, and low-density single-family residences in harmony with the natural resources and historic legacy of the area. - The Scioto Valley Corridor, located near the O'Shaughnessy Reservoir, provides for active public recreational uses, open space, and low-density residences in harmony with the natural resources and vistas of the area. - 3.
+- 1. The Olentangy Heritage Corridor includes land in the Olentangy River valley, providing for a few remaining small farms, open space, and low-density single-family residences in harmony with the natural resources and historic legacy of the area. - 2.
+The Scioto Valley Corridor, located near the O'Shaughnessy Reservoir, provides for active public recreational uses, open space, and low-density residences in harmony with the natural resources and vistas of the area. - 3.
 A Civic Corridor, which extends from Powell north to Hyatts Road, accessed generally by Sawmill Parkway.
 It provides opportunities for public, institutional, employment, and other supporting uses for the resident population on a daily basis.
-The Liberty Road portion of this corridor would remain faithful to the more traditional forms and styles of architecture and landscape. - 4.
+The Liberty Road portion of this corridor extends from Powell north to Home Road and should remain faithful to the more traditional forms and styles of architecture and landscape. - 4.
 The U.S. 23 corridor includes lands oriented near U.S. 23.
 This area would be for major commercial and institutional uses and higher densities as shown on the Sub Area plan.

-The northern portion of this corridor may be forced to annex into Delaware to obtain water for new development under an exclusive agreement between the Del-Co Water Company and the City of Delaware.
+The northern portion of this corridor may be required to annex into Delaware to obtain water for new development, under an exclusive agreement between the Del-Co Water Company and the City of Delaware.